How can I be happy?

-There is no doubt that smiling can make you feel happier.
+There is no doubt that smiling can make people feel happier.
 Numerous studies have shown that whether we look at the faces of smiling people, or start to smile ourselves, it's enough to improve the disposition of most of us.

 In one study, researchers got participants to look at humorous cartoons.
 Some participants were prevented from smiling by holding an object in their teeth, and others were allowed to smile.
 The smilers rated the cartoons as much funnier than the non-smilers.